Volunteer Income Tax Assistance (VITA)

 Federal and Georgia Income Tax Returns

-The School of Accountancy at Georgia Southern University’s Parker College of Business and the IRS have partnered to bring the Volunteer Income Tax Assistance Program (VITA) to the local community.
+The School of Accountancy at Georgia Southern University and the IRS have partnered to bring the Volunteer Income Tax Assistance Program (VITA) to the local community.
 This is an annual partnership to provide free individual income tax preparation and e-file services to taxpayers.
-All tax returns are prepared and reviewed by accounting students and faculty who are IRS certified.
+All tax returns are prepared and reviewed by accounting students and faculty who are IRS VITA certified.
+The service is generally available to taxpayers with a household income of $75,000 or less.

 - Photo Identification for you (and your spouse, if filing a joint return)

-Acceptable photo IDs include government issued ID, employer ID and school ID
+Acceptable photo IDs include government-issued ID and school ID

-- For married filing joint, both spouses must be present, and both must sign the tax return
+- For married filing joint, BOTH the taxpayer and spouse must be present to sign the tax return

 - For direct deposit of refund, proof of taxpayer bank routing number and account number (such as a check)